 Hirola are known as the “four-eyed antelope” because of their huge, dark sub-orbital glands, which are used to identify their territory.
 Their eyes are surrounded by white spectacles, with an inverted white chevron running between them.
 It has black horns, hooves, udders, nose, lips, and ear tips.
 Males and females look similar although males are slightly larger with thicker horns and darker coats.

-The causes of the hirola's historic decline are unknown, but they are likely a combination of factors such as disease (especially rinderpest), hunting, severe drought, predation, competition for food and water from domestic livestock, and habitat loss caused by bush encroachment as a result of elephant extinction within its range.
-This hartebeest favors regions where livestock grazes, putting them at danger for illnesses such as tuberculosis.
-It may be vulnerable to poaching, as well as natural occurrences like predation and competition with other wild herbivores, such as topi and Coke’s hartebeest, which the IUCN classifies as “threats”.
+The causes of the hirola’s historic decline are likely a combination of factors such as disease (especially rinderpest), hunting, severe drought, predation, competition for food and water from domestic livestock, and habitat loss caused by bush encroachment as a result of elephant extinction within its range.
 Hirola are critically endangered, and their numbers in the wild are declining.
 There are only between 300–500 individuals in the wild and none currently in captivity.
 We need to bring more attention to Hirolas for them to get the attention they need to recover as a species in the future as there are only a very few of these unique species left in the whole world!

 Beatragus Hunteri